rodrigovedovato/subtitlefinder/README.md

 ## Running

 Running this script is simple.
 Just execute `subtitlefinder.py <your_file_path>` using your shell.
 The script automatically searches, downloads and extracts the subtitle file

+## How it works

+This script uses the OS HASH algorithm (https://bit.ly/2Svb1h2) to generate a hash for your video file.
+If it doesn't find any matching subtitles, it uses the full text search provided by the opensubtitles API.

+In the case a full text search is necessary, we rank the subtitles using three properties (in this order of priority): SubRating, SubDownloadCount and UserRank.